shikofx/booking-test-epam/src/test/Docs/Launch data generator.md

     'xml'   - to generate file with .xml
     'json'  - to generate file with .json
 #####{-t} Target - For what do you need these data:
-     's': for testing of search page
+     'search': for search page testing
-     'w': for testing of wishlists page
+     'wishlist': for wishlists page testing
-     'h': for testing of hotel page
+     'hotel': for  hotel page testing